jswelling/AE-Air-Filters/docs/index.md

 them in a 30 gallon trash bag and put it in your car.
 For planning purposes, one of those units is about 20"x21"x7".

+## Filter Placement

+Obviously if you place a single-filter unit so that either the filter or the fan is against a wall, you'll restrict the airflow and defeat the purpose of the filter.
+The same thing can happen to a lesser degree if the filter or the fan is too close to a wall.
+Please place filter boxes so that the face of the filter and the fan are both at least 10" from a wall.
+It's fine to put the side of a single-filter unit against the wall as long as both the input and the output sides have good clearance.

+Likewise, if you use one of the cube-shaped 4-filter units, please do not put it under a table.
+We believe that you'll end up creating a pocket of lovely highly filtered air underneath the table while the rest of the room air is not filtered.

+Our calculations assume that the fans are set to 'low', because at higher settings the noise level can become a problem.